 The purpose of this K-6 elementary classroom course is for students to develop knowledge and skills for planning, implementing, and evaluating developmentally appropriate and effective physical education progressions.
 Students will design and implement learning experiences that are safe, developmentally appropriate, culturally relevant and meaningful, with best practice principles used in the classroom.
 The course will consist of direct instruction, place- and project-based learning, oral presentations, demonstrations, and reading.
 This course includes eight (8) hours of field experience.
-(Prerequisite: Acceptance into the Elementary Education Program).

-EDU 3200 3 credits (2 lecture, 1 lab) Children with Exceptionalities
+EDU 3200 3 credits Children with Exceptionalities

 Introduction to pedagogical, curricular, and social considerations involved in educating diverse learners in the general education classroom.
 This course will cover the structure of special education from multi-tier systems, intervention, referral, assessment, qualification and services.
 Special considerations to determinations of differences, disability and disadvantage will be discussed and dyslexia screening practices, interventions, and progress tracking.
 Fifteen (15) hours of field experience is required.
-(Prerequisite: Acceptance into the Elementary Education program).